Rudy Giuliani Wasn’t The Only Donald Trump Lawyer Trying To Get Damaging Info On Joe Biden From Ukraine

 Rudy Giuliani apparently wasn’t the only attorney working on behalf of Donald Trump to push Ukraine to investigate Joe Biden.
 According to Fox News, the former mayor of New York and the president’s personal attorney, worked along with Washington D.C. lawyers Joe DiGenova and his wife Victoria Toensing to get damaging information on the Democratic frontrunner.

-In March 2018, DiGenova and Toensing were hired as part of the president’s legal team as part of the defense for the upcoming Robert Mueller report.
+In March 2018, DiGenova and Toensing were hired to the president’s legal team as part of the defense for the upcoming Robert Mueller report.
 A few days later, Trump ended up not hiring Toensing because he had a conflict, having already defended people investigated by Mueller’s team.

 Giuliani has denied working with anyone else to obtain information on Trump’s potential rival in the 2020 election.